crowbarz/ha-tfi_transport/README.md

+# DEPRECATION NOTICE

+This integration has been deprecated as the API used no longer works.
+It has been superseded by [tfi_journeyplanner](https://github.com/crowbarz/ha-tfi_journeyplanner) which works for all Transport for Ireland transit providers.

 # ha-tfi_transport

 Support for Dublin Bus, Irish Rail and [Transport for Ireland Journey Planner](https://journeyplanner.transportforireland.ie/) RTPI information sources to display departure board information.